Aman035/wallet-ui-react/README.md

 ## About The Project

 Wallet UI React is a react native implementation of <a href="https://github.com/GBKS/bitcoin-wallet-ui-kit">Bitcoin Wallet UI Kit</a>.
-With the react-native-web the components can be used for web apps also.
+These Native Components can be used for android/ios wallets and also in web based wallets(using react-native-web).

 <i>It's a Work In Progress.</i>